widemeadows/PiecewiseG1BezierFit/README.md

 In this example, we generate a cubic Bézier with four control points.
 Then we try to fit it with n knot points, leading to n-1 cubic Bézier sections or 3*(n-1)+1 control points in all.
 So, first we define control points to generate data.
-These control points define a Bezier curve described in:
+These control points define a Bezier curve described in
         *Solving the Nearest Point-on-Curve Problem* and
 	*A Bezier Curve-Based Root-Finder*,
 	both by Philip J. Schneider